KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 }
 ```

-This class is used to check the difference between two non-null items in the list.
+This class is used by the adapter to check the difference between two non-null items in the list.

 ## Conclusion

 In this article, you have learned about infinite lists and how to implement them in your Android apps.
 You used the extensive Paging library to achieve this.
-You learnt how the Paging library introduces separation of concerns to help you manage and handle large data sets.
+The Paging library introduces the separation of concerns to help you easily manage how your data is fetched and displayed.
+There is so much more you can achieve with this library if you dive deeper.
+I'm looking forward to that, catch ya!